BNAS-v2: Memory-efficient and Performance-collapse-prevented Broad Neural Architecture Search: Memory-efficient and Performance-collapse-prevented BNAS

-For gradient-based NAS pipeline, an over-parameterized model is constructed by stacking multiple cells following the previous deep topology.
-Each cell is a directed acyclic graph containing $N$ nodes: 2 input nodes $\{x_{(0)},x_{(1)}\}$, $N-3$ intermediate nodes $\{x_{(2)},\dots,x_{(N-2)}\}$, and a single output node $x_{(N-1)}$.
-Each intermediate node $x_{(i)}$ is a set of feature maps obtained by some operations $o_{(i,j)}(\cdot)$, which are chosen from a predefined search space $\mathcal{O}$ consisting of multiple candidate operations (e.g. convolution, pooling) and used to transform $x_{(j)}$.
+Each cell in BCNN (i.e. deep, broad or enhancement cell) is a directed acyclic graph containing $N$ nodes: 2 input nodes $\{x_{(0)},x_{(1)}\}$, $N-3$ intermediate nodes $\{x_{(2)},\dots,x_{(N-2)}\}$, and a single output node $x_{(N-1)}$.
+Each intermediate node $x_{(i)}$ is a set of feature maps obtained by operations $o_{(i,j)}(\cdot)$, which are chosen from a predefined search space $\mathcal{O}$ consisting of multiple candidate operations (e.g. convolution, pooling) and used to transform $x_{(j)}$.
 Hence, each intermediate node can be represented by

 The output of cell is obtained by concatenating the outputs of all intermediate nodes.

-Subsequently, the core idea of gradient-based NAS pipeline named as continuous relaxation can be expressed by
+In order to alleviate the unfair training issue, we make each intermediate node relevant to all candidate operations that treat the output of all predecessor nodes as input for over-parameterized BCNN construction, so that the optimization algorithm of BNAS-v2 can simultaneously update every possible path (i.e. cell) rather than the single sampled one as BNAS.
+Inspired by the strategy of continuous relaxation \cite{liu2018darts}, we relax edge $(i,j)$ of each cell for BCNN by

-where, operation $o(x_{(j)})$ for a pair of nodes $(i,j)$ is weighted by a hyper-parameter $\alpha_{(i,j)}^o$ of dimension $|\mathcal{O}|$.
-After continuous relaxation, the NAS pipeline becomes differentiable so that gradient-based algorithm can be employed for parameter optimization.
+where, operation $o(x_{(j)})$ is weighted by a hyper-parameter $\alpha_{(i,j)}^o$ of dimension $|\mathcal{O}|$.
+Subsequently, BNAS is developed to differentiable BNAS denoted as BNAS-D so that gradient-based algorithm can be employed for parameter optimization.
 In this paper, we denote $\alpha$ as architecture weights, and the parameters of operations $w$ as network weights.